epklein/epklein.github.io/_mgmt/team-management.md

 ## Practices

-- [Writing Strategies](/writing-strategies): I found it useful and scalable to write Strategies for your teams, to support them to address specific challenges.
+- [Writing Strategies](/writing-strategies): I found it useful and scalable to write *strategies* for my teams, to support them to address specific challenges.

 ## Related Posts